 Industrial chic is the marrying of old and new.
-With industrial chic style, sleek and modern design is paired with items that are older or more historical.
+With this style, sleek and modern design is paired with items that are older or more historical.
 Design ideas come from factory and industrial like spaces.
 A big trend is to find these industrial elements from decades past and feature them in today’s kitchen.
 Designers are looking for that special found piece to add the industrial feel to residential kitchen design, like drafting stools, recessed door and drawer hardware, wooden sewing drawers, or metal rolling carts .

 Here are some specific elements you can use to build Industrial Chic design into your space: